1623311678/wjk-app-cli/README.md

 2),  commlit lint

-3), format code when you git commit ,it is an incremental check , in another way,it only format code in this commit .
+3), format code use prettier and eslint / tslint  when you run git commit , it is an incremental check , in another way , it only format code in this commit .

 Thanks to: